2018 Year in Review

 Our 37th Annual Historic Lambertville House Tour on October 21, 2018, included 6 historic homes, the Marshall House Museum, and Saint Andrew’s Episcopal Church.
 Ticket sales were strong at 650 paid.
 Approximately 140 volunteers and homeowners were involved and also toured.
 An informative program book with researched house histories was prepared.
 This event was a financial success with much local news coverage and great participation by local businesses as sponsors and purchasers of tour book ads.

 LHS worked with City representatives and Michael Burns, Architect, to have the roof and surrounding trim stabilized at the historic 1840s former jail in Sheridan Park.
 After additional restoration, LHS and interested parties will look to find a good and proper use for the facility.
 LHS also supplied information to the City regarding protection of the Washington’s Headquarters Farmstead.
 The City considered re-zoning that might have put the circa 1733 historic home in jeopardy.

 Approximately 60 private requests were made for historical information or images.
 Topics included:

 – multiple inquiries for information on the history and family of James Marshall.

 – many requests for information on local homes or businesses and on local families.

-Four historic registry plaques were requested from LHS for town residents for their homes; dozens of historical registry sheets on homes were given to requesters.
+Five historic registry plaques were requested from LHS for town residents for their homes; dozens of historical registry sheets on homes were given to requesters.

 We continue to be active on Facebook and Twitter and our website features an interactive map, an active calendar and historical and membership information.
 A professional video to promote the Museum was prepared and is in final editing.
 Additional videos are projected to document the second floor collections for those who cannot climb the Museum stairs.

-For 2017, four editions of the LHS newsletter were published and sent to members and friends with stories of local history, items regarding James Wilson Marshall and news of member events.
+For 2018, four editions of the LHS newsletter were published and sent to members and friends with stories of local history, items regarding James Wilson Marshall and news of member events.